ronaldyho/hacking_Mobile/Dark Arts aganist Android Apps.md

 Accessibility permissions allow the App the to record/simulate touches and key-presses.

 A hypothetical attack scenario can go like this:
 - The malicious app can record our Apps' login password.
-After that it can record all the screen taps and characters typed by the end-user.
-  -- Then, at a time when the actual (human) user is not using the app (e.g. sleeping), it can put the device offline (airplane mode).
-After that, launch the App, sign in via the captured Username & Password, and performs more screen captures of all the conversations in the screens ...
+While the user is using his/her apps, the malware will capture screenshots/videos of the user's activity.

 Sample:
 - Accessibility Hack Demo by some random guy | https://github.com/bpr10/AccessibilityDemo